As an adult, do you really need a mattress protector?

 You might be able to clean the surface stains, but the urine that gets absorbed is impossible to get out.
 Needless to say, the urine odor will probably linger for a while.

 Throwing the mattress protector into the washing machine will save you a lot of headaches and hassles.
+And if you use incontinence pads, you can skip the wash too!

 7.)
 Life happens